blijblijblij/youtube-sentiment/README.md

 negative|-0.4375|I hate popy
 ```

-So, the data is there, though one could argue the sentiment analyses on comment to the video are not very classified using the `sentimental` [gem](https://rubygems.org/gems/sentimental).
+So, the data is there, though one could argue the sentiment analyses on the comments using the `sentimental` [gem](https://rubygems.org/gems/sentimental) with raw data did not yield impressive result (yet)...